IIIristraM/sagun/README.md

     // register dependency instance
     registerService: (service: Dependency) => void;
     // create dependency instance resolving all sub-dependencies,
-    // in case that was registered before, throw an error otherwise
+    // in case they were registered before, throw an error otherwise
     createService: <T extends Dependency>(Ctr: Ctr<T>) => T;
     // retrieve dependency instance if it was registered,
     // throw an error otherwise